Ideals in Deligne's category Rep(GL_\delta): Decomposing tensor products in

 \section{Decomposing tensor products in $\uRep(GL_\delta)$}

-As in \S\ref{uniprop}, given $\delta\in\K$ we let $\uRep(GL_\delta)=\uRep(GL_\delta; \K)$ denote the $\K$-linear symmetric tensor category with parameter $\delta$ defined in \cite{Del96} and \cite[\S10]{Del07}\footnote{Deligne uses the notation $\Rep(GL(\delta),\K)$ for $\uRep(GL_\delta)$.
+As in \S\ref{uniprop}, given $\delta\in\K$ we let $\uRep(GL_\delta)=\uRep(GL_\delta; \K)$ denote the $\K$-linear, additive, Karoubian, symmetric, monoidal category with parameter $\delta$ defined in \cite{Del96} and \cite[\S10]{Del07}\footnote{Deligne uses the notation $\Rep(GL(\delta),\K)$ for $\uRep(GL_\delta)$.
 We will follow the notation in \cite{CW}.} (see also \cite[\S3]{CW}).
 In this section we will prove some technical results on decomposing tensor product in $\uRep(GL_\delta)$.
-As we will see, while studying $\uRep(GL_\delta)$ is sometimes useful to work with a ``generic" parameter.
+As we will see, while studying $\uRep(GL_\delta)$ it is sometimes useful to work with a ``generic" parameter.
 To do so we let $t$ denote an indeterminate and write $\K(t)$ for the field of rational functions in $t$.
-Then $\uRep(GL_t)=\uRep(GL_t; \K(t))$ is a $\K(t)$-linear symmetric tensor category with parameter $t$.
+Then $\uRep(GL_t)=\uRep(GL_t; \K(t))$ is a $\K(t)$-linear symmetric monoidal category with parameter $t$.
 We begin with a brief account of the classification of indecomposable objects in $\uRep(GL_\delta)$ found in \cite{CW}.